asgdevops/cd-project/05_jenkins/README.md

     |:--:|
     |Figure 4a - install_jenkins.sh part I |

-    When the installation process gets complete, you should see five containers running:
+    When the installation process gets completed, you should see five containers running:

     |No.|Container|Descriptions|
     |--:|--|--|